ResearchComputing/Documentation/docs/getting_started/logging-in.md

     ```

 2. Navigate to our [CURC support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) and fill in the "Your information" section.
-    - For the "Institution" selection, select "Other RMACC Institution"
+    - For `Institution`, select `Other RMACC Institution`

-3. In the CURC support request form select the "Issue type": "I would like to request a CU Research Computing account".
+3. In the CURC support request form select the `Issue type`: `I would like to request a CU Research Computing account`.

 4. After completing step 3, boxes will appear asking for additional information needed to create your account.
 After filling in this required information, submit the request form.
-    - You may enter "N/A" in the "Detailed description" box, if you do not want to add additional information
+    - You may enter "N/A" in the `Detailed description` box, if you do not want to add additional information

 5. Once the request has been submitted, our team will work on creating your account and reach out to you once your account has been created or we require further information.